3 simple, no-fail ways to decorate Easter eggs from the dollar store. Plus a Spring printable!

 I discovered how much I love Mod Podge a few years ago when I used it to give my old nightstand a makeover with fabric.
 Ever since then, it’s been one of my go-to ways to spruce up any project, from furniture pieces to seasonal crafts.

-Here’s what you’ll need if you want to join in on the fun!
+Here’s what you’ll need to join in on the fun and make your own decoupage easter eggs:

 - Faux eggs